madanyc/workfront-learn.en/help/custom-data/date-and-time-and-mathematical-expressions/date-and-time-and-mathematical-expressions.md

 ---
 title: Date & Time and Mathematical expressions
-description: Learn what date, time, and mathematical expressions are and which ones are available to use when creating custom data in Adobe Workfront.
+description: Learn what date, time, and mathematical expressions are and which ones are available to use when creating custom data in Adobe [!UICONTROL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing